 Being pregnant with a blood cancer or blood disorder poses challenges for you and your unborn baby.
 In addition, there are unique challenges for you, your baby, your loved ones and your treating medical team in managing both your pregnancy and your blood cancer or blood disorder.

-Some of the sections in this fact sheet may not apply to you or your particular circumstance.
-We recommend that you refer to the sections that do apply to you.
-Please seek clarification from your treating doctor if you are unsure of where the information in this fact sheet applies to you.
+Some of the sections below may not apply to you or your particular circumstance.
+We recommend you refer to the sections that apply to you.
+Please seek clarification from your treating doctor if you are unsure whether the information below applies to you.

-A diagnosis of a blood cancer or blood disorder can have a significant impact on your wellbeing, creating feelings of shock, fear and uncertainty.
-When a blood cancer or blood disorder develops during pregnancy, the effect on your psychological and emotional wellbeing is increased and your ability to cope with day to day activities and responsibilities is challenged.
+A blood cancer or blood disorder diagnosis can have a significant impact on your wellbeing, creating feelings of shock, fear and uncertainty.
+When a blood cancer or disorder develops during pregnancy, the effect on your psychological and emotional wellbeing is increased and your ability to cope with day to day activities and responsibilities is challenged.

 A counsellor or a psychologist may be helpful and are best placed to provide you with the coping strategies you need to manage your way through your pregnancy and diagnosis.
 It is important for the wellbeing of both yourself and your baby that you speak to your GP, haematologist or other treating medical specialist about getting the support you need.

 Scans and Tests

 Your treating medical team are the best people to advise you of the tests available to you and of any risks relevant to your specific circumstances.